Tedd: Then why did you try to weasel out of the party?

 Elliot: Because it sounds like one big awkward moment.

-A big trend in modern TV comedy: shows where the humour mostly comes from placing characters in the most embarrassing situations possible, or having them say the most awkward or offensive thing possible at all times.
+A trend in comedy where the humour mostly comes from placing characters in the most embarrassing situations possible, or having them say the most awkward or offensive thing possible at all times.
 Often uses documentary feel to heighten the naturalism and increase the cringe, or has actors in character interacting with an unsuspecting public.
+Comedy that gives you second-hand shame.
 Comedy you have to watch through the gaps between your fingers.

 Often this is mollified by the characters being oblivious to the embarrassment they should be feeling.
-Sometimes though, all the characters are acutely aware of their humiliation, which can make it so much worse.
-Or worse yet, there's a single audience surrogate character who realizes how humiliated everyone should be feeling, while everyone else remains oblivious.
+Sometimes though, all the characters are acutely aware of their humiliation, which can make it so much worse (which is how Digging Yourself Deeper works when the attempts to improve the situation just cause further awkwardness).
+Or worse yet, there's a single Audience Surrogate character who realizes how humiliated everyone should be feeling, while everyone else remains oblivious.

 Some shows specialize in this sort of humor.
 Others include a scene of it here or there, largely avoiding it.
 Still others make this sort of thing a sort of Running Gag, as with taking a character who can't act and requiring them to play a part for the good of the team — repeatedly.

 German, the language that brought you "Schadenfreude", has developed the term "Fremdschämen" (basically "secondhand embarrassment") to cover this phenomenon.

 For a specific type of cringe related mainly to being in a small, confined space with a stranger, see Uncomfortable Elevator Moment.

 Embarrassment Plot is a closely related category where the story revolves around someone experiencing an embarrassing moment.
 The main distinction is that such plots aren't always intended to be comical.